skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-best-business-dashboards.md

 ---
 layout: post
 title: "Understanding Business Performance: The Power of Dashboards"
-excerpt: "Discusses the importance of business dashboards for data-driven decision-making, outlining their uses, benefits, and tips for effective dashboard design."
+excerpt: "Just like the dashboard of your car helps you navigate safely to your destination, your business dashboard puts your most valuable information at your fingertips."
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - data